 A case study of human fall detection

 For evaluating a fall detection feature, six volunteers including healthy male and female whose age is about 24-32 years old participate in the experiments organized in a lab room.
 Each wearable sensor node is attached to a volunteer chest for collecting body temperature, ECG and body motions for 4-5 hours.
-The data can be pre-processed or kept intact before being transmitted depending on experiments.
-In addition, data with and without encryption are experimented.
-The collected data are transmitted to smart gateways with Fog via one of the wireless protocols including nRF, Wi-Fi, 6LoWPAN and Bluetooth.
+The collected data is wirelessly transmitted to smart gateways with Fog.
+In the experiments, energy consumption of the sensor is measured in different configurations.
+In one configuration, data is kept intact before being sent to the gateway while data is encrypted in another configuration.
 At smart gateways with Fog, data is processed with advanced algorithms for detecting a human fall, analyzing ECG and evaluating heart variability.
 In addition, many advanced Fog services are provided for improving quality of services.
 Then, the data are transmitted to Cloud servers which can show analyzed and processed data in text and graphical forms.

 In the experiment, each volunteer is asked for doing his/her normal activities (e.g., standing still, sit still and walking) and suddenly falling into a mattress.
 Each volunteer repeats his/her activities for 5 times.
 The motion data acquired by sensor nodes are transmitted to a smart gateway with Fog.
 The real-time acceleration and angular velocity collected from three volunteers simultaneously are shown in Figure 12.5.
 The data is retrieved from Fog’s web-page.
 It can be easily seen that acceleration and angular velocity are stable in the first-time period (e.g., 0-4 s in the first case) and changes dramatically in the second period (e.g., 4-6 s in the first case).
 The data indicates that in the first case, a person falls at 4s.
 Similarly, the second and third persons fall at 2.3 s and 4.5 s, respectively.
 These collected data is processed at Fog with the fall algorithm shown in Figure 12.4 for detecting fall cases.
 In the experiments, all fall cases are detected successfully.